 Experiencing writer’s block after writing an 800-word long essay is a common complaint.
 Most of my friends suffer really chronically, I must say.
-Few take it as a disease, a dreadful, terminal ailment, and will go by any length to not look so defeated by their ballpoints, so undermined by the ghost of their limbo present.
+Few take it as a disease, a dreadful, terminal ailment, and will go to any length to not look so defeated by their ballpoints, so undermined by the ghost of their limbo present.
 That momentary jerk washes all the enthusiasm of the writer down, almost kills the spirit from writing anymore.
-Once, I found a friend frantically hammering her pen onto the display board hung above the table on the adjoining wall, write verse of a century old heart break, poke orange-peels with pen caps and make airplanes out of the heavily scribbled pages.
+Once, I found a friend frantically hammering her pen onto the display board hung above the table on the adjoining wall, write a verse of a century old heartbreak, poke orange-peels with pen caps and make airplanes out of the heavily scribbled pages.
 All that definitely did not make her happy.
 I had to stash in my pocket a few specimen that her disenchanted soul had created.
-From writing an article called “why I like Austen.” for a website, I was surprised to see a woman who used flip out whenever asked to take credit from the widest poetic license and try her hand on poetry, write a subliminal piece of verse subconsciously (she had to subconscious while throwing pens at perfect parabola all about the room).
+From writing an article called “why I like Austen.” for a website, I was surprised to see a woman who used flip out whenever asked to take credit from the widest poetic license and try her hand at poetry, write a subliminal piece of verse subconsciously (she had to subconscious while throwing pens at perfect parabola all about the room).

 Writer’s block can make one mad.